samkennerly/chengdu/README.md

 ### run a Python script

-- Create a file called `hello.py`.
+- Create a file named `hello.py`.
 Add this to the file:
 ```
 # First program
 print("Hello, World!")